 Product usability is how your users achieve their end goals using your product’s design and interface.

-Excellent product usability would further add to the word of mouth branding.
-Therefore, the easier it is to use your products, the more likely your users will speak about it.
+Excellent product usability would further add to the word-of-mouth branding.
+Therefore, the easier it is to use your products, the more likely your users will speak about them.